ccamacho/ooo-walktrough-composable-services/docs/chapters/02-intro-tripleo-heat-templates.rst

 ::

-                ---> #Reference to a custom Heat resource to create the network architecture,
+                ---> #Reference to a custom Heat resource
-                |    #defined in tripleo-heat-templates/overcloud-resource-registry-puppet.yaml
+                |    #to create the network architecture, defined in
+                |    #tripleo-heat-templates/overcloud-resource-registry-puppet.yaml
-                |    #the network resource will be defined in network/networks.yaml
+  resources:    |    #the network resource will be defined in network/networks.yaml
-                |
-  resources:    |
     Networks:   |
-      type: OS::TripleO::Network       ---> #Also nested resources can be defined, in this
+      type: OS::TripleO::Network       ---> # Also nested resources can be defined,
-                                       |    #case, the RedisVipPort is defined in network/ports/ctlplane_vip.yaml
+                                       |    # in this case, the RedisVipPort is
-    RedisVirtualIP:                    |
+    RedisVirtualIP:                    |    # defined in network/ports/ctlplane_vip.yaml
       depends_on: Networks             |
       type: OS::TripleO::Network::Ports::RedisVipPort
       properties: